Anne Sophie Avé: Early life and education

-She was born in Fontainebleau to a father who was a director of a record company and a mother who was a teacher.
+She's born in Fontainebleau to a father who is a director of a record company and a mother who is a teacher.

-She grew up in Belgium and attended Lycée Français in Brussels.
-Anne Sophie Avé graduated from Toulouse Business School in 1991 and attended Ecole Nationale d’administration from 2003 to 2005.
+She grows up in Belgium and attended Lycée Français in Brussels.
+Anne Sophie Avé is graduate from Toulouse Business School in 1991 and attended Ecole Nationale d’administration from 2003 to 2005.

 Honors and awards

 She was enstooled in May 2020 as the Nkosuahemaa of Hani in the Tain District in the Bono Region (Ghana) with the stool name Nana Benneh III.
 In June 2022, she was enskinned the queen mother of Bonobutu under the chieftaincy name Napoka Amaltinga Apoka.
 In August 2022, she was enstooled a Queen mother of Osu under the stool name Naa Norley Owaa Oman.